hindu-comm/mail_stream_indology/2015/07/re_indologyspeaking_/255__Dominik_Wujastyk.md

 > ça change….
 George Hart
 >

-​The relationship of the MW and PW dictionaries was carefully evaluated in the 1988 article,
+The relationship of the MW and PW dictionaries was carefully evaluated in the 1988 article,

 Ladislav Zgusta, "Copying in Lexicography.
 Monier-Williams' Sanskrit